 Answer 1: Parliamentary System of government developed in England.

-Answer 2: In the Presidential system the Prime Minister is the executive head.
+Answer 2: In the Presidential system the President is the executive head.

 Q2.
 Complete the information in the following table.